newtoallofthis123/NoobNote/README.md

 10. compile.sh, compile.bat - For compiling the raw python files to .exe, only for people who use python version of NoobNote
 11. LICENSE - The MIT License
 12. hotkeys.txt - Lists all the Hotkeys, used for inserting it in NoobNote
+13. database.db - Stores Recent Files and other functions for Sqlite3
+14. BUILDING.md
+15. compile.bat

 ## Things That Could Go Wrong: